tremo123/Ogar-unlimited/README.md

    * Bans a IP and sends a MSG
  - Unban [IP]
    * Unbans a IP
- - Kickbot [number]
+ - Kickbots [number]
-   * Kicks a number of bots
+   * Kicks a number of bots (leave field blank and it will kick all bots)
- - Kickbots
-   * Kicks all bots
  - Banlist
    * Lists banned IPs
  - Clearban